pranathiyadav869-sys/AI-Student-Dropout-Prediction-System-Mentor-s-Eye-/README.md

-# SIH_Team_OG
-This project builds an AI-driven system to predict student dropout risk using data like attendance, grades, engagement, and fee status.
-With feature engineering, a Random Forest model, and visual insights, it highlights at-risk students early, enabling educators to take proactive, data-driven interventions. -->
 # 🎓 AI Student Dropout Prediction System (Mentor's Eye)

 An AI-powered system designed to **predict student dropout risk** using academic, behavioral, and financial data.